-If you would like to join the group please speak to Janet Wong on 0161 228 7331 or email email@example.com.
+If you would like to join the group please call or text Fran & Rosaire on 07749 110154 or email them at email@example.com.

 Mustard Tree Drama Group would like to present a few excerpts from their classes.
 The have had a very busy year so far performing for the Art Studio Exhibition Launch and at the Manchester Museum and would like to share what they get up to each week…

 ‘Sticks and stones may break my bones but words can never hurt me’

 This is a myth.
 This is not true.
 Words that we say to people can have a major impact on other people.
 Words can hurt.
 Words can bring on pain.
 Words can leave emotional scars.
 Likewise words can edify, affirm and build someone up.
 Words can make someone feel good.
 Words can brighten someone’s day.
 In this performance the group showed how words like ‘scared’, ‘death’ and ‘crying’ are full of negativity, where words like, ‘forgiveness’, ‘sorry’ and ‘life’ can have a positive impact.

 Santa is getting preparing to deliver Christmas presents when he has an unexpected visitor from health and safety interrupts his plans.
 It turns out nowadays going down people’s chimneys is considered trespassing, elves have no workers rights and it is considered animal cruelty to make reindeer fly throughout the night.
 Santa very quickly becomes disenchanted with Christmas and disappears.
 All is not lost however as people manage to convince Santa the good things about Christmas such as family, friendship and giving still remains.
 Santa returns to the grotto just in time to deliver all the presents over the world.

 Angels and Demons